fieldtrip/website/workshop/leuven2019.md

 After installing FieldTrip to your path, you need to change into the hands-on specific directory, containing the data that is necessary to run the specific hands-on session.
 These folders are located in C:\\FieldTrip_workshop\\.

-## Solving the EEG forward problem
+## Introduction - Solving the EEG forward problem

-## Introduction

-The aim of this tutorial is to solve the EEG forward problem using the numerical methods the Boundary Element Method (BEM).
+The aim of this tutorial is to solve the EEG forward problem using the Boundary Element Method (BEM).

 ## Background